dpbac/Optimizing-an-ML-Pipeline-in-Azure/README.md

 • `training_data`: The validation data to be used within the experiment. (dataframe with training features and label column)

-• label_column_name: The name of the label column. ('y')
+• `label_column_name`: The name of the label column. ('y')

-• experiment_timeout_minutes: Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.(30)
+•  `experiment_timeout_minutes`: Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.(30)

 The best model produced by these parameters were a `VotingEnsemble` which achieved 0.9174 accuracy.